Skip to main content

 Offers for individual visitors

-Access to the collection and exhibitions is free for visitors with disabilities and their companions.
+Access to the exhibitions is free for visitors with disabilities and their companions.

 Adapted guided tours are also free for the visitor and his/her companion.